vladimirkanchev/haystack-train-rag/README.md

 ## Results and Evaluations

-At the current moment, we have implemented three RAG algorithms: dense (sentence transformers, *cos* distance), sparse (bm25 algorithm, no-embedding), and hybrid (both dense and sparse) algorithms.
+At the current moment, we have implemented three RAG algorithms: *dense* (sentence transformers, *cos* distance), *sparse* (*bm25* algorithm, no-embedding), and *hybrid* (both *dense* and *sparse*) algorithms.
 We have used two types of LLM models: a proprietary *openai gpt-3.5* and an open-source *HuggingFaceH4/zephyr-7b-beta* model.

 We have already implemented two evaluation metrics for the RAG algorithms: **faithfulness** (measures the factual consistency of the answer against the retrieved context - reverse of presence of hallucinations) and **sas_evaluator** (measures the semantic similarity between the predicted answer and the ground-truth answer using a fine-tuned language model).

 We plan to extend the evaluation part using metrics from *deep-eval* [3] and *RAGAS* [4] frameworks.
-The issues we have here are related to the general lack of ground-truth data for questions and significant delays during data ingestion/Q&A system answering.
+The issues we have here are related to the general lack of ground-truth data for questions and significant delays during the data ingestion and the Q&A system answering.

 ## Future Work